Will my Houston, Texas family law case be infected by COVID-19?

 March 12, 2020 – Family Courts Joint Statement Regarding Health and Safety Concerns

 In Harris County, Texas, there are 11 Texas state district courts that hear nothing but family law cases (divorces, suits affecting the parent-child relationship, child support matters, adoptions, etc.).
+Also learn about how crohn’s disease is diagnosed.
 On March 12, 2020, the Harris County Family Courts issued a “Joint Statement Regarding Health and Safety Concerns” to outline the manner in which the Harris County Family Courts would address concerns about and respond to the then potential outbreak of COVID-19.
 The main points from this joint statement were as follows:

 • Designation of cases as “Essential Court Matters” and “Non-Essential Court Matters”